Greatest Literature banner

 It's one of Conrad's most overtly political stories, following the exploits—or non-exploits rather—of a Russian university student who gets caught up in a revolutionary movement.
 (The novel was published in 1911, just six years before the actual revolution in Russia.)
 Though Conrad's view is cynical as always, he is obviously at least partially sympathetic toward the revolutionists who were responding to the oppressive tsarist regime.

-But when I first read Under Western Eyes I was somewhat outraged, for the main characters are nothing like any left-wing activists I had known.
+But when I first read Under Western Eyes I was somewhat outraged, for the main characters are nothing like the left-wing activists I had known.
 Conrad's radicals are either assassins throwing bombs at public figures or sentimental dilettantes supporting the bomb throwers from afar without getting their own hands dirty.
-They're the fringe figures that give genuine revolutionaries, who carefully organize to create large-scale mass movements, a bad name.
+They're the fringe figures who give genuine revolutionaries, organizing mass movements, a bad name.

 Moreover, the characters act and speak with an hysterical earnestness, as though they are all on the verge of becoming unhinged.
 The protagonist Razumov is indeed falling apart, having betrayed a colleague to his death and fighting his conscience while acting as a double agent within expatriate circles.
 But such is the heightened distemper of the entire cast that his bizarre behaviour is barely noticed.